llwor94/eastside-swim-school/announcements/pool-will-remain-closed-all-day-today-will-remained-closed-tomorrow-morning-stay-tuned-for-tomorrow-evening-lessons.md

 ---
-title: Closed Wednesday
+title: 'Thursday - WE ARE OPEN! '
 ---
-Wednesday - POOL IS CLOSED ALL DAY.
-No lessons today.
+We are open today.